 1.8 Throughout the plan preparation process, the Steering Group has engaged with the local community, through consultation events, and newsletters, and has consulted and engaged with local residents, local businesses, major landowners and other local groups and organisations.
 Specific consultations have taken place on key issues, such as settlement boundaries, housing, and the local economy.
-This submission draft plan is a revised version of the pre-submission draft plan (April 2022).
-It has been amended to take account of the comments received on the pre-submission draft.
+The draft plan was amended to take account of the comments received during consultation.
 A consultation statement has been prepared which sets out how engagement has informed the preparation of the plan.